maxdemirdilek/maxdemirdilek.github.io/HiddenFolder/SurfaceDiagrams.md

 To use them, import the downloaded files into the beta version of <a href="https://beta.homotopy.io"><ins>homotopy.io</ins></a>.
 Homotopy.io is a web-based proof assistant for finitely-presented globular n-categories.
 <br>
 <br>
-Some STL files for surface diagrams from the article *Surface Diagrams for Frobenius Algebras and Frobenius-Schur Indicators in Grothendieck-Verdier Categories*:
+Some STL files for surface diagrams:
 <ul>
 <li> <a href="/assets/pdf/tuning_fork.stl" download="tuning_fork.stl">Monoidal tuning fork</a>.</li>
 <li> <a href="/assets/pdf/Left_unitor.stl" download="Left_unitor.stl">Left unitor</a>.</li>